Reviewed by Tanya Harrell, PhD, LPC, NCC

 There’s a group of disorders or concerns that are considered “obsessive-compulsive related disorders.”
 These specific disorders include BDD, hoarding disorder, body-focused repetitive behaviors, and olfactory reference syndrome.
 Although these disorders aren’t OCD, they’re related to OCD.

 Additionally, there are several common comorbidities that a person with OCD may be diagnosed with or experience.
 These include but are not limited to body dysmorphic disorder (BDD), trichotillomania or chronic hair pulling, dermatillomania or chronic skin picking, eating disorders, anxiety disorders, and autism spectrum disorder or ASD.
-Of course, you don’t need to have a comorbid disorder to have OCD; it is just prevalent for many.
+Of course, you don’t need to have a comorbid disorder to have OCD; it is just prevalent in many suffers.

 If you think that you have OCD or a disorder related to OCD, it’s essential to seek help from a mental health professional to receive a diagnosis.

-- Approximately one in every 200 children or teenagers experience OCD.
+- Approximately one in every 200 children or teenagers suffers from OCD.

-- Gender does not play much of a role in the development of OCD, with men and women experiencing OCD equally.
+- Gender does not play much of a role in the development of OCD, with men and women suffering equally.
 OCD can affect someone of any gender, including non-binary or intersex people.

 - Most people with OCD (about 90%) have a comorbid condition, meaning that they are diagnosed with another health condition, such as depression, eating disorders, autism, or anxiety, on top of OCD.